The Developmental Risk and Cultural Resilience Laboratory

 Research Assistant

 Candice received her B.A. in Psychology and minor in Chinese from the University of Texas at Austin, where she completed her undergraduate honors thesis on children's endorsement of myths.
 Before joining the DRCR lab, she worked as an undergraduate research assistant in a cognitive development lab and a sexual psychophysiology lab.
-She is currently interested in developing a culturally sensitive understanding of early childhood experiences, wellbeing, and resilience.
+She is interested in developing a culturally sensitive understanding of early childhood experiences, wellbeing, and resilience.
 In the future, she hopes to pursue a PhD in clinical psychology with a focus on working with Asian immigrant families and children.

 Postdoctoral Fellows